-Many of the psychological and emotional issues that we, as adults, deal with (and at times are medicated for), started with the genes we inherited from our parents, how we were parented as well as events from our childhood.
-This is not meant to blame, or to make excuses, but to explain.
+Many of the psychological and emotional issues that we, as adults, deal with (and at times are medicated for), started with the genes we inherited from our parents, how we were parented, as well as events from our childhood.
+This is not meant to blame, or to make excuses, but meant to explain.

-Poor socioeconomic status in one’s youth (this is one of ALL the factors that children can not control) puts us at risk for a lifetime of significant dysfunction, mental health issues, physical health issues, relationship issues and financial issues.
-Once again, this is not meant to blame, or to make excuses, but to explain.
+Poor socioeconomic status in one’s youth (this is one of ALL of the factors that children can not control) puts us at risk for a lifetime of significant dysfunction, mental health issues, physical health issues, relationship issues and financial issues.
+Once again, this is not meant to blame, or to make excuses, but meant to explain.